proudsunburn/ftransfer/README.md

 ## License

-This project is available under the MIT License.
+This project is available under the AGPL-3.0 License.